Zorro30/api_doc/scaling_writeup.md

 3) Horizontal scaling.

     >To Do's:
+    - The goal of scaling is to make our web app do less work for the most common requests.
     - To avoid single point of failure we can have multiple servers that can serve the requests of the users.
     - Adding load balancer with round robin or randmoness to avoid load on a single server.
     - DB sharding and partioning and indexing can play a significant role in reducing the response time.